Prefabricated Accessible Shower Guide

 Handheld Showerhead With On/Off Controls Amazon.com

-Location of the Drain: An Important Detail!
+Location of the Drain is an Important Detail!

 Shower With Left Drain, Right Drain, Center Drain Amazon.com

-Walls Should Include Wood Blocking!
+Make Sure to Include Wood Blocking!

 Barrier Free Showers Amazon.com